core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **Second example:**

-The following example shows the encoding of 'reporting-entity' referencing list instance "/system/authentication/user/authorized-key/key-data" (SID 1734) for user name "bob" and authorized-key "admin".
+The following example shows the encoding of the 'reporting-entity' value referencing list instance "/system/authentication/user/authorized-key/key-data" (SID 1734) for user name "bob" and authorized-key "admin".

 Definition example from {{RFC7317}}: